Kerbside Collection - wheelie bins

-The service is funded by rates on the properties that Council is prepared to provide the service to.
+The service is funded by rates on the properties that council provides the service to.

 Having trouble remembering which bin to put out each week?
-Look out for our weekly reminders via Council's app, Antenno, and on our Facebook page.
+Look out for our weekly reminders via Council's Antenno app.

 |Balclutha (part), Kaka Point, Owaka||Balclutha (part), Benhar, Inch Clutha, Stirling||Clinton, Heriot, Tapanui, Waipahi||Kaitangata, Milton (part), Waihola||Lawrence, Milton (part), Waitahuna|

-Your bin needs to be out by 7am on the day of collection (you have the same collection day each week).
+Your bin needs to be out by 7am on the day of collection.
 Rural households that have opted into the service will be collected once a week when the truck passes your property.

 There are no collections on Christmas Day, New Year's Day or the morning of Anzac Day (25 April).
-In general, bins usually collected on these days are collected the following day or Anzac Day afternoon.
+Usually collection moves to the following day, or to the afternoon for Anzac Day afternoon.

-What can and can't go in my wheelie bin
+What can and can't go in the wheelie bin

 What to put in your recycling wheelie bin (yellow lid):